Lesson video

 There are five oranges in each bag.

-In each orange there are 12 segments and in each segment there are two pips.
+In each orange, there are 12 segments, and in each segment, there are two pips.

-We know that 5 multiplied by 2 is 10, so 10 times 12 with be equal to 120.
+We know that five multiply by two is 10, so 10 times 12 would be equal to 120, so that'd be 120 pips.

 Okay, onto our final tasks for today then.

-What I'd like to do is write an equation for each of these problems here and use an efficient strategy to help you solve it, either using the commutative law or the associative law.
+What I'd like you to do is write an equation for each of these problems here and use an efficient strategy to help you solve it, either using the commutative law or the associative law.

-Good luck with those and I'll see you again shortly.
+Good luck with those, and I'll see you again shortly.

 Okay, welcome back.